ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

 In this case, Post and Section would ideally provide an interface of `{ id title url }`, however they only share an `id` in the service that defines the interface.
-This constraint can be overcome with a gateway-only schema extension that adds `{ title url }` into the combined interface:
+This constraint can be overcome with a gateway-level schema extension that adds `{ title url }` into the combined interface:

 ```js
 const gatewaySchema = stitchSchemas({